Common Contract Issues in Business

 This is a particularly pressing issue for businesses that operate with decentralized purchasing teams.
 Disparate offices and facilities are left on their own to buy supplies in an ad-hoc manner with no formal list of approved suppliers to purchase from.
 Confusion abounds, exacerbated by a ballooning list of vendors, unwieldy spend budgets and the loss of any opportunity for competitive sourcing, bulk discounts and vendor partnership credits.

-While your business may indeed have standardized supplier contracts — even a consolidated set of ones — those contracts may no longer be serving your company's bottom lines.
+While your business may have standardized supplier contracts — even a consolidated set of ones — those contracts may no longer serve your company's bottom lines.
 Upon further review, you may even find current procurement contracts contain some of the following issues:

 - Price hikes: Whether sudden or planned, increased pricing for the same level of supplies or services is a red flag to buyers and a major source of contract disagreements.

 - Tail spend: This is out-of-contract spending initiated by a small team or employee, typically via a purchasing card and in a one-off fashion.
 While tail spend costs and rates can vary, their impact can conflict with the entire purpose of vendor spend management and disrupt a procurement ecosystem.